Program Description

 Program Content

-1. Intro to farming - Through a combination of lectures, group discussions, and hands-on instruction, fellows will learn the basics of agricultural and homesteading skills.
-Topics to be covered includes learning how to build your own garden bed, maintain healthy soil, how to compost and much more!
+Intro to farming - Through a combination of lectures, group discussions, and hands-on instruction, fellows will learn the basics of agricultural and homesteading skills.
+The objective of this course is to equip students with the knowledge and confidence to establish their own homestead/land-projects.
+Learn how to build a garden bed, turn food-waste into compost, propagate seeds, and so much more!

-2. Jewish Studies - delve into the cycles, rhythms, and themes of our Jewish tradition within the context of agricultural practices and land stewardship.
+Torah of the Earth - Delve into the cycles, rhythms, and themes of our Jewish tradition within the context of agricultural practices and land stewardship.

-3. Homesteading Arts - Fellows will have the opportunity to learn a skill or craft related to homesteading life.
+Homesteading Arts Workshops - Fellows will have the opportunity to learn skills and crafts related to homesteading life.
 We invite our own staff as well as a number of local educators to share their passion and expertise with the fellows.
-In the past, we’ve explored topics such as bush-crafting, wood-working, cobb-building, leather-work, broom-making, and fermentation to name just a few.
+In the past, we’ve explored topics such as wood-working, cob-building, hide-tanning and fermentation to name just a few.

 Program Fees

 Mahaz operates as a work trade model, so there is no tuition fee.
-In exchange for an average of 16 hrs of work a week (of which will also have immense educational value), fellows will receive room, board and weekly farm harvests.
-Additionally, fellows will receive over 10 hours a week of educational and enrichment content that covers the many aspects of homesteading life.
+In exchange for an average of 20-24 hrs of work a week (of which will also have immense educational value), fellows will receive room, board and weekly farm harvests.
+Additionally, fellows will receive an average of 10 hours a week of educational and enrichment content that covers the many aspects of homesteading life.
 Fellows will also receive a monthly stipend of $600 to cover any additional living costs.
 Payments are twice monthly, and are conditional upon full program participation and attendance.

-Mahaz envisions this fellowship program as an investment into a small number of individuals who are seeking to develop and deepen their relationship with the natural world.
+Mahaz envisions this fellowship program as an investment into a small number of individuals who are seeking to deepen and develop their skills as ecological stewards.
 While the actual cost of this program is considerably higher per fellow, the tuition has been subsidized to allow this opportunity to be accessible for everyone.
-In lieu of tuition, we ask the fellows to fully invest in field work, classes, and community programming, which means arriving promptly, prepared, and willing.
+In lieu of tuition, we ask the fellows to fully invest in the field work, classes, and community programming.
+This means arriving promptly, being present, and committing wholeheartedly to the program.

 Application Process